AmbujL/NFT-Auction/README.md

 # NFT-Auction
-An NFT Minting site and marketplace on Ethereum blockchain
+A NFT Minting site and marketplace on Ethereum blockchain

-To resolve depencies run npm install on the terminal to download the appropriate packages already defined to the package.json file.
+To resolve dependencies run npm install on the terminal to download the appropriate packages that are  defined to the package.json file.
 Make sure you are in the source file.

 **Please ensure you have downloaded the following additionally **